Modern ‘Erie Canal’ Gains from Seaway Shutdown

 On Oct.
-14, a 125-foot section of wall in Lock No. 7 in the seaway’s Welland Canal crumbled into the water, keeping up to 100 ships tied up at ports in Canada and the United States.
+14, a section of wall in Lock No. 7 in the seaway’s Welland Canal crumbled into the water, keeping up to 100 ships tied up at ports in Canada and the United States.
 Engineers estimate repairs can be completed and the seaway reopened Nov.
 6.

 The Barge Canal, which includes the Erie, Champlain, Oswego and the Cayuga and Seneca branch canals, is open toll-free 24 hours a day to commercial shippers, said Gregory Dolan, a spokesman for the state Department of Transportation, which maintains the 525-mile canal system.
 Recreational users have access to the canal during the day.

-Since the wall collapse, ″we have received a number of inquiries from both commercial and recreational users looking for information about the Erie and Oswego canals,″ Dolan said. ″We’ve have also set up a hotline number for commercial barge operators.″
+Since the lock collapse, ″we have received a number of inquiries from both commercial and recreational users looking for information about the Erie and Oswego canals,″ Dolan said. ″We’ve have also set up a hotline number for commercial barge operators.″

-But most of the big ships that regularly ply the St. Lawrence Seaway will not be able to use the Barge Canal because of its shallow channels and low bridges, jsut 151/2 feet above the water.
+But most of the big ships that regularly ply the St. Lawrence Seaway will not be able to use the Barge Canal because of its shallow channels and low bridges, just 151/2 feet above the water.

 New York Gov. De Witt Clinton was the driving force behind the Erie Canal.
 Skeptics tagged it ″Clinton’s Ditch″ and ″Clinton’s Folly,″ but on Oct.
 26, 1825, Clinton stepped aboard a barge in Lake Erie to take a keg of lake water to New York City at the end of the Hudson River.